 Diane R

-Meagan made these changes: "Also added finely chopped walnuts and mini chocolate chips.
-Subbed flax egg and regular sugar for the coconut sugar(only used ¼ of a cup).
-Muffins took approx 17 minutes to bake fully.
+Meagan made these changes: “Also, I added finely chopped walnuts and mini chocolate chips.
+I subbed flax egg and regular sugar for the coconut sugar(only used 1/4 of a cup).
+The muffins took approximately 17 minutes to bake fully.
 It is delicious and has a great texture!
-Will be making again."
+I will be making it again.”

 More Gluten Free Recipes With Oatmeal: